← Wisdom

 Servant leadership isn't a posture reserved for good conditions.
 It's most visible in the hard moments — when you could take credit but don't, when you could deflect blame but won't, when the ethical path is less convenient than the easy one.

-Integrity in action means your behavior aligns with your stated values — especially when no one is watching.
-Humility in leadership means acknowledging what you don’t know and creating space for others to know it better.
-Consistency in ethical judgment means your standard doesn’t shift based on who’s in the room or what’s at stake.
+Humility in leadership means acknowledging what you don't know and creating space for others to know it better.
+Being authentic means your standard doesn't shift based on who's in the room or what's at stake.

 The Standard I Hold Myself To

-I wouldn’t ask anyone on my team to do something I wouldn’t do myself.
-That’s not a policy.
-It’s a personal commitment.
+I would not ask anyone on my team to do something I would not do myself.
+This is not a policy—it is a personal commitment.

 The Return Isn't Immediate

-The return on servant leadership doesn’t show up in a quarterly review.
+The return on servant leadership does not appear in a quarterly review.

-It shows up in retention — in people who stay because they feel invested in, not just employed.
-It shows up in trust — in a team that brings problems early because they expect support rather than judgment.
-It shows up in autonomy — in people who don’t need to be pushed because they’ve been given meaningful ownership.
+It shows up in retention—in individuals who remain because they feel invested in, not simply employed.
+It builds trust—creating teams that raise issues early because they expect support rather than judgment.
+It enables autonomy—where individuals do not require constant direction because they have been given meaningful ownership.